 This Greek couscous salad is ready in 10 minutes!!!!
-And it looks and tastes amazing.
-Packed with the flavours of a traditional greek salad, this greek couscous could be a side dish or served on it’s own for lunch.
+Plus it looks and tastes amazing.
+Packed with the flavors of a traditional greek salad, this greek couscous could be a side dish or served on it's own for lunch.
 Better yet make it for dinner and pack up the leftovers in a lunchbox!!!!

 The wonderful thing about couscous is it goes with so many different dishes.

 - Greek Salmon

 I made a batch of this greek couscous up to serve with my One Pan Greek Chicken!!!
 It was a Greek kind of week 😉

 Did you see my Greek chicken, it is a post from a couple of years ago, but I added a cool cooking video to it.
 Check it out here.

 The flavours work so well together!!!
 Plenty of oregano, olive oil and the salty hit of feta and olives!!!
 YUM!!!!!

 The trick to flavourful couscous is to use stock when you cook it.
 Vegetable or chicken stock are best, but for a hearty side try beef stock and roasted vegetables.

 I make my greek couscous with vegetable stock to ensure it has plenty of flavor, as let's face it, couscous is pretty bland on it's own!!!!
 I also add some dried herbs, seasoning and lemon zest to the couscous so that whilst it is sitting in the hot stock it is also absorbing all the wonderful greek flavours.
 Don't skip that step it really does make all the difference.